Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification_final.md

 | ![Activity Diagram](https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment/blob/master/artifacts/activity_diagram.png) | LevelThree | FR2-10, NFR2-10, FR13, NFR13, FR16-18, NFR16-18, FR25, FR27-32 |
 | ![Activity Diagram](https://github.com/Arushi64/GVSU-CIS641_NostalgiaDevelopment/blob/master/artifacts/activity_diagram.png) | Quit | FR26 |

+Please note that in our original activity diagram, we were planning to allow users to name their character and have an instructions screen, however in the final cut of the game, we did not enable these features.

 # Software Artifacts